mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /75-workflow.md

 7. **Test Transition Conditions**: When programmatically applying workflows, ensure transition conditions are satisfied before attempting the transition.

+---

+### How to read the workflow diagram/table?

+1. At the current State "eg. Draft",
+2. Who Allowed to do this state's action?
+"All",
+3. They can do the following action: "action1"
+4. If they do this action, the next state will be?
+"Pending Approval"

+and repeat the same for the next state and so on.

+---

 ## Conclusion

 Workflows in Frappe provide a robust framework for managing document approval processes.
 By understanding the relationship between states, transitions, docstatus, and workflow_state, developers can create sophisticated business process automation that enforces organizational policies while maintaining flexibility and user-friendliness.